alexandertrefz/essence/packages/website/optimisations.md

   arithmetic becomes the operation inside the branded literal `Integer.createInteger` would have built, so `a::subtract(b)` — which is `@::add(other::negate())` — is one allocation where it was two, and no call.
+- **NonZeroInteger**: `multiply`, and only that one — the Namespace declares nothing else.
+A checked refinement is erased before the first pass runs, so what a call of it holds is two Integers with bigints in them, and the Method it would have reached is Integer's own product re-exported under the refined Namespace's name.
+Same operator, same operands, same answer: the evidence was spent while compiling and there is nothing left of it to run.
 - **Boolean**: `negate`, `and`, `or`, which become `!`, `&&` and `||`.
 - **String**: `is` and `isNot`, which become one call to the runtime's `stringEquals`.
 Two Strings are equal when their CHARACTERS are — the same